Independent politician

 An independent politician or non-affiliated politician is a politician formally not affiliated with any political party.
 In accordance with the applicable electoral law which regulates electoral process in a representative democracy, such non-affiliated politicians are not nominated by political parties, but most commonly by a qualified number of citizens, thus becoming independent candidates, or civic candidates.
 As in the case of party-candidates, an independent electoral candidacy can be individual (a single independent candidate for a single-seat electoral unit), or collective (electoral list of independent candidates for a multi-seat electoral unit).

 Politicians may also become independents after losing or repudiating affiliation with a political party.
 Independents sometimes choose to form a party, alliance, or technical group with other independents, and may formally register that organization.
 Even where the word "independent" is used, such alliances can have much in common with a political party, especially if there is an organization which needs to approve the "independent" candidates.

 There are various reasons why someone may stand for office as an independent.
 Some independent politicians disagree with the idea or concept of political parties; viewing them as politically corrupt.
 Others may have political views that do not align with the platforms of any political party and therefore they choose not to affiliate with them.
-Some independent politicians may be associated with a party, perhaps as former members of it or else have views that align with it, but choose not to stand in its name, or are unable to do so because the party in question has selected another candidate.
+Some independent politicians may not be associated with a party, perhaps as former members of it or else have views that align with it, but choose not to stand in its name, or are unable to do so because the party in question has selected another candidate.
 Others may belong to or support a political party at the national level but believe they should not formally represent it (and thus be subject to its policies) at another level.
 In some cases, a politician may be a member of an unregistered party and therefore officially recognised as an independent.